-Janet Delaney is a photographer and educator based in Berkeley, California.
+Janet Delaney is a fine art photographer based in Berkeley, California.

-Delaney held the position of adjunct lecturer at the University of California, Berkeley for over 12 years and has taught in the undergraduate and graduate programs at the San Francisco Art Institute as well as other Bay Area institutions.
+Delaney taught at the University of California, Berkeley for over 12 years and has taught in the undergraduate and graduate programs at the San Francisco Art Institute as well as other Bay Area institutions.